rtphokie/solar_eclipse_animation/README.md

 # solar_eclipse_animation

-Creates an MP4 animation of the Oct 14, 2023 annular solar clipse
+Creates an MP4 animation of the Oct 14, 2023 annular solar eclipse

 ## Requirements